samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 10 minutes

 You conjure a Large, intangible spirit from the Elemental Planes that appears in an unoccupied space within range.
-Choose the spirit’s element, which determines its damage type: air (Lightning), earth (Thunder), fire (Fire), or water (Cold).
+Choose the spirit's element, which determines its damage type: air (Lightning), earth (Thunder), fire (Fire), or water (Cold).
 The spirit lasts for the duration.

-Whenever a creature you can see enters the spirit’s space or starts its turn within 5 feet of the spirit, you can force that creature to make a Dexterity saving throw if the spirit has no creature Restrained.
-On failed save, the target takes 8d8 damage of the spirit’s type, and the target has the [Restrained](/sources/dnd/free-rules/rules-glossary#RestrainedCondition) condition until the spell ends.
+Whenever a creature you can see enters the spirit's space or starts its turn within 5 feet of the spirit, you can force that creature to make a Dexterity saving throw if the spirit has no creature Restrained.
+On failed save, the target takes 8d8 damage of the spirit's type, and the target has the [Restrained](/sources/dnd/free-rules/rules-glossary#RestrainedCondition) condition until the spell ends.
 At the start of each of its turns, the Restrained target repeats the save.
-On a failed save, the target takes 4d8 damage of the spirit’s type.
-On a successful save, the target isn’t Restrained by the spirit.
+On a failed save, the target takes 4d8 damage of the spirit's type.
+On a successful save, the target isn't Restrained by the spirit.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 2d8 for each spell slot level above 5.